hadroid/hadroid/README.rst

 chat with a user.
 The bot needs to be already in the room, or at least one private message needs to be send to the bot.

-Run the bot on some of the room he`s already in, or chat with him privately:
+Run the bot on some of the room he's already in, or chat with him privately:

 .. code-block:: console